 The Importance Of Interfacing When Sewing Facings

-A faced finish is used when a clean, structured, stitch-less edge finish is desired.
-A facing is a separate compartment taht is cut at the exact shape of the garment area housing the faced edge.
-In order for the faced edge to remain properly structured and stable in the finished garment application, interfacing is used to back either the garment layer or the wrong side of the facing strip.
-Additionally, the interfacing allows the finished faced edges to remain stable enough to house the facing compartment, and result in a flat and more structured finished edge.
+A facing is a separate compartment cut to match the exact shape of the garment area housing the faced edge.
+In order for the faced edge to remain properly structured and stable in the finished garment application, interfacing is used to back either the garment layer or the wrong side of the facing unit.
+Interfacing stabilizes the area housing the facing compartment, resulting in a flat and more structured finished edge.

-While your pattern set my not include separate patterns for the interfacing, you can use the facing patterns to cut the individual interfacing pieces.
-Make sure to cut the pieces such that each fusible surface corresponds to the wrong side of the garment edge it backs.
-Treating the interfacing's fusible side as the right side and cutting the patterns in the same way as the actual facing pieces will ensure the fusible interfacing is cut in the correct alignment.
+While your pattern set my not include separate patterns for the interfacing, you can use the garment facing patterns to cut the individual interfacing pieces.
+Once cut, each fusible surface should correspond to the wrong side of the garment area it backs.
+For that reason, treat the interfacing's fusible side as the "fabric right side" and cut the interfacing pieces in the same alignment as the actual facing pieces.

-To minimize bulk and thickness within the finished face edges, it is best for interfacing no t extend into the seam allowance.
-For that reason, you should trim the seam allowance off along all edges prior to fusing the interfacing layers.
+To minimize bulk and thickness within the finished faced edges, it is best for interfacing not extend into the seam allowance.
+For best results, you should trim the seam allowance off along all edges prior to fusing the interfacing layers.

-The resulting interfacing layers should then be aligned within the seamlines, not extending into the seam allowance area.
-Conventionally, interfacing is fused to the wrong side of the garment.
-However, if your facing is the one requiring more stabilizing or the garment design/fabric doe snot work well with interfacing, you can fuse the interfacing to the wrong side of the facing layers instead.
-The best example in this case is when the garment's edge to be faced features gathers or pleating, or it drapes out into a flowey shape that could be compromised by the added structure.
-In this case, the facing layer backing these edges should be interfaced instead.
+The resulting interfacing is then fused within the seamlines, not extending into the seam allowance area.
+Conventionally, interfacing is added to the wrong side of the garment.
+However, if your facing is the one requiring more stabilizing or the garment design/fabric is not compatible with interfacing, you can fuse the interfacing to the wrong side of the facing layers instead.
+The best example in this case is when the garment's edge features gathers or pleating, or it drapes out into a flowey shape that could be compromised by the interfacing's added structure.
+In these instances, the facing layer (backing these edges) should be interfaced instead.

-If the faced edge houses a garment closure such as a zipper, the interfacing should stop at the seamline and not extend into seam allowance layers housing the closure.
+If the faced edge houses a garment closure, such as a zipper, the interfacing should stop at the seamline and not extend into seam allowance layers housing the closure (as pictured above).